AlgoMaster Logo

 Intuition

 Instead of taking each word and checking it against s, flip the perspective.
-Scan through s one character at a time, and for each character, advance all the words that are currently waiting for that character.
+Scan through s one character at a time, and for each character, advance every word that is currently waiting for that character.

-Think of it like 26 waiting rooms, one for each letter.
-Each word sits in the waiting room corresponding to its next needed character.
-When we encounter a character in s, we go to that waiting room, pull out everyone waiting there, advance their pointer by one, and either count them as done (if they've matched all their characters) or send them to their new waiting room.
+The structure is 26 waiting lists, one per lowercase letter.
+Each word sits in the list for its next needed character.
+When we read a character in s, we take everyone from that list, advance their pointer by one, and either count them as done (if they have matched all their characters) or move them to the list for their new next character.

-This way, we scan s exactly once, and each character in each word is processed exactly once.
+This scans s exactly once, and each character of each word is processed exactly once when its word advances through a list.

 Algorithm